Want to land a job that leaves a positive impact? These are the best corporate social responsibility jobs to develop your career.

 Do you perhaps already have a strong background in Human Resources, and have you always hoped to improve opportunities for diverse groups of workers?

-Corporate social responsibility specialists often turn their focus outward — examining how the business they work with or for can play a role in benefiting the wider community or the environment.
+As a job title, specialists often turn their focus outward — examining how the organizations they work closely with are providing benefits to the wider community or the environment.

-As an HR manager, specialist, or team member in the sector of corporate social responsibility, you may look at ways to improve hiring practices, performance reviews, and strategies to retain talented and diverse employees.
+As an HR manager, specialist, or team member, you may look at ways to improve hiring practices, performance reviews, and strategies to retain talented and diverse teams.
 These jobs emphasize creating a diverse and equal opportunities workforce.

 The company you work for will reap the benefits of hiring, advancing, and retaining workers from diverse ethnic, racial, and religious backgrounds, those belonging to sexual and gender minorities (the LGBTQIA+ community), and people with a wide range of disabilities.